Guy Gillette: Service in the U.S. House, then U.S. Senate (1933–1945)

 In 1938 the Roosevelt administration targeted Gillette for replacement because of Gillette's vote against Roosevelt's plan to expand the Supreme Court and other positions.
-He nevertheless defeated Roosevelt's choice for the Democratic nomination, Congressman Otha D. Wearin, and was narrowly elected to his first full Senate term.
+He nevertheless defeated Roosevelt's choice for the Democratic nomination, Congressman Otha D. Wearin, and was re-elected to his first full Senate term by 2,805 votes.
 During that term, his conflicts with the Roosevelt administration expanded, on topics as diverse as the terms of the Neutrality Act, Roosevelt's pursuit of third and fourth terms, and choices for judgeships.

 After the Japanese attack on Pearl Harbor (where, coincidentally, Gillette's brother Captain Claude Gillette managed the Navy yard), Gillette became "more of an internationalist".
 Nevertheless, he used his chairmanship on a Senate subcommittee to aggressively challenge the Roosevelt administration's failure to prepare for the prospect of a Japanese seizure of the source of the nation's rubber imports by developing synthetic farm-based alternatives.
 In April 1943 a confidential analysis by British scholar Isaiah Berlin of the Senate Foreign Relations Committee for the Foreign Office succinctly characterized Gillette:

-Like several others who had opposed Roosevelt's efforts to aid the United Kingdom before Pearl Harbor but faced wartime elections, Gillette lost his next race, in 1944, to Iowa Governor and Republican Bourke B. Hickenlooper.
+Like several others who had opposed Roosevelt's efforts to aid the United Kingdom before Pearl Harbor but faced wartime elections, Gillette lost his seat in 1944, to Republican Governor Bourke Hickenlooper by 29,734 votes.

 Between terms

 Within days of Gillette's first defeat, Roosevelt nominated him as the chairman of the three-member Surplus Property Board, prompting The Washington Post and a Life editorial to quip that the president was confusing the problem of surplus property with the problem of surplus politicians.
 He took an early dislike to the job, and complained that he was often outvoted by the two other members.
-After resigning from the Surplus Board in May 1945, he became president of the American League for a Free Palestine, serving until the Committee's work ended with the establishment of the state of Israel in 1948.
+After resigning from the Surplus Board in May 1945, he became president of the American League for a Free Palestine, serving until the committee's work ended with the establishment of the state of Israel in 1948.

+1948 Senate Campaign

+In 1948 Gillette attempted a political comeback, campaigning for Iowa's other U. S. Senate seat held by former Republican Governor George Wilson, Gillette appealed to farmers, hammering home the prices of crops falling, at a campaign event with President Harry Truman who was seeking re-election himself, Truman said to the voters of Iowa “if they failed to return Guy Gillette to the U. S. Senate there was something wrong with them”.

+Gillette would end up defeating Wilson by 162,448 votes, in the concurrent presidential race Truman carried Iowa en route to re-election nationwide.
+Gillette’s Seat was one of nine Republican senate seats that flipped to Democrats in 1948.

 Return to the Senate (1949–1955)

-He made a political comeback in 1948, unseating former governor George A. Wilson from Iowa's other Senate seat.
-In 1951 his Subcommittee on Privileges and Elections conducted an investigation of Wisconsin Senator Joseph McCarthy's campaign practices.
-Gillette served until January 3, 1955, after his own bid for re-election was thwarted by U.S. Representative Thomas E. Martin of Iowa City.
-His defeat was considered an upset because it conflicted with polls.
-For the last time, it left every Iowa seat in Congress in Republican hands.

-From 1951 onwards Senator Gillette was one of the first to call for a North Atlantic Assembly.